complianceGJL/Root-Cause-Analysis/README.md

 **Troubleshooting SharePoint Integration:**
 *   **"Embedding content from this website isn't allowed"**: Your SharePoint administrator may need to add `ComplianceGJL.github.io` to the list of allowed domains in the HTML Field Security settings at the Site Collection level.
 (Site Settings > HTML Field Security).
-*   **Content Not Displaying (404 Error)**: Ensure your GitHub Pages site is correctly deployed, that the `rca-fishbone-analyzer` folder and `index.html` within it exist on the `main` branch (or whichever branch you are using for GitHub Pages), and that the repository is public if using a free GitHub account.
-It can take a few minutes for GitHub Pages to update after a push.
+*   **Content Not Displaying (404 Error)**: Ensure your GitHub Pages site is correctly deployed from the repository named "Root-Cause-Analysis", that the `rca-fishbone-analyzer` folder and `index.html` within it exist on the `main` branch (or whichever branch you are using for GitHub Pages), and that the repository is public if using a free GitHub account.
+It can take a few minutes for GitHub Pages to update after a push or repository rename.
 *   **Content Not Displaying (Blank)**: Check the browser's developer console (usually F12) for errors.
 Ensure all paths to CSS, JS, and image files within your HTML are relative and correct for the GitHub Pages hosting structure.

 ---